zJeanx6/zJeanx6/README.md

 <br>

-- A passionate Self-taught Front-end developer
+- I'm a passionate, self-taught, and certified web application developer.
-- Playing CTF's at spare time
+- In my free time, I learn new things.
-- Currently learning Web Development by Self
+- I'm currently learning front-end development on my own.
 - Personal website [link](https://www.0xabdulkhalid.ml)
-- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/0xabdulkhalid)
+- I'm open to an internship or a new job opportunity, this is [my resume](https://read.cv/0xabdulkhalid)

 <br><br>